-For more information on how to update your configuration script, please refer to our configuration guide here.
+For more information on how to update your configuration script, please refer to: Configuration.

-3.8 Remote execution fails with SystemError(unknown opcode)
+4.8 Remote execution fails with SystemError(unknown opcode)

 When running with Ipyparallel workers, it is important to ensure that the Python version on the client side matches that on the side of the workers.
 If there's a mismatch, the apps sent to the workers will fail with the following error: ipyparallel.error.RemoteError: SystemError(unknown opcode)